Why Taylor Fly Fishing Stands for Quality and Value—Not Cheap

 Nov 11, 2024

 When people think of Taylor Fly Fishing, I want them to think “value” — but never “cheap.”
 Our entry-level products, like the Dynamix rod at $220 and the Element reel at $220, are priced to provide incredible performance without compromising on quality.
 While these prices may not be considered high-end, they’re also far from "cheap."
-You can find entry-level kits from other brands around $200 for a rod, reel, and line, but those often fall short in terms of quality and durability.
+You can find the "best fly fisher beginner combos" from other brands around $200 for a rod, reel, and line, but those often fall short in terms of quality and durability.

 At Taylor, we’ve found that anything priced below $200 MSRP for rods and reels leads to a steep drop-off in quality.
 At those lower price points, performance no longer reflects the value we aim to provide.
 Our goal has always been to create products that give anglers substantial value, and we don’t believe low-quality gear offers any real value.
 Our rods have premium cork with minimal filler, responsive yet durable blanks, and sleek hardware—none of the stiff, heavy, or unattractive components often found in lower-priced options.